-According to the Consumer Sentinel Network database, 57,491 consumers between the ages of 20 and 29 fell victim to identity theft in 2012.
-That number accounts for 21 percent of the total number of identity theft complaints reported last year- the largest out of any 10-year age range.
+DENVER – According to the Consumer Sentinel Network database, 57,491 consumers between the ages of 20 and 29 were victims of identity theft in 2012.
+That number accounts for 21 percent of the total number of identity theft complaints reported last year – the largest out of any 10-year age range.

-BBB offers these simple steps college students can take to protect their identity:
+The BBB offers six simple tips for college students to protect their identity: